 A small claims case is a lawsuit brought for the recovery of monetary damages, civil penalties, personal property, or other relief allowed by law.
 The actual amount in controversy (not the amount sued for) cannot exceed $20,000.00, excluding statutory interest and court costs but including attorney fees, if any.

 THESE INSTRUCTIONS ARE A BROAD INTERPRETATION OF THE LAWS THAT APPLY TO THE COURT.
 ANY LEGAL QUESTIONS OR LEGAL INTERPRETATION SHOULD BE BASED UPON YOUR OWN RESEARCH OF THE MATTER, OR THE ADVICE OF YOUR ATTORNEY.
 SMALL CLAIMS ARE GOVERNED BY RULES 500-507 of PART V of the TEXAS RULES OF CIVIL PROCEDURE.

-General Rule: Generally, a defendant in a small claims case or a debt claim case is entitled to be sued in one of the following venues:
+VENUE: General Rule: Generally, a defendant in a small claims case or a debt claim case is entitled to be sued in one of the following venues:

 WHO YOU MAY SUE:

-Should you receive a judgment, this Court does not collect the judgment for you, nor can we force the defendant to pay the judgment.
+AFTER THE JUDGMENT: This Court does not collect the judgment for you, nor can we force the defendant to pay the judgment.
 If you receive a judgment against the defendant, this Court can issue various instruments to assist you in collecting the judgment.